Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Cowboys stats and trends

-- Dallas' games this year have hit the over on five of seven set point totals (71.4%).
+- Dallas' games this year have eclipsed the over/under five times in seven opportunities (71.4%).

 - Dallas is 7-0 against the spread and 6-1 overall this season when the team notches more than 17.1 points.